A list of things that I use to manage my life or that I simply enjoy using.

 - Graflex Speed Graphic – Another 4×5 film camera.
 Mine has a bad light leak so it sits on a shelf.

-- Capture One Pro – Raw file editor for special occasions and tethering
+- Capture One Pro – Raw file editor

 - Apple Photos – For iPhone shots and keepers exported from my editor